Saadhya/React-Explorer/02reactRouter/README.md

 # layout using outlet (react-router-dom)
 - <outlet /> for all home components by keeping header and footer constant.
-So it will contain middle variable content.
+So it will contain middle variable content. using this only we can add nested elements in the router

 # useparams()
 - useparams() is used to fetch data from the url provided by user in the url like user/:userid
+- useLoader() is used to fetch data from the loader of react-router from RouterProvider (used in github pages)